 Cheryl directs Woodbury School and teaches some preschool and early kindergarten classes.
 When she joined the museum in 2008, Cheryl brought more than two decades of teaching experience, including at Bloomfield Nursery School.
 She holds a bachelor’s degree in elementary education from Alma College in Michigan and has studied reading specialization and environmental education at the graduate level.

-Erin Cavellier, Education Coordinator and Woodbury School Teacher
+Erin Cavellier, Teacher

+Erin is a teacher in both preschool and early kindergarten programs at Woodbury School.
 Erin has a bachelor’s degree in psychology with a minor in studio art from Binghamton University.
 She has taught toddlers, as well as preschool- and school-age children in several programs in Asheville, North Carolina.
 She will teach the morning preschool class, as well as assist in other Woodbury School classes.

 Andrea Bonafide, Teacher